Milstein Division FAQ

 Do you have city directories?

 The Milstein Division has an extensive historical collection of U.S. city directories on microfiche and microfilm.
-The Milstein Division Microform Room (Room 119) has a complete set of New York City directories and all available New York State city directories.
-New York City directories were published only until 1933–34.
-After that, the researcher must use telephone directories.
-These are available on microform in Room 100, the Microforms Reading Room.
+The Milstein Microform Reading Room 119 has a complete set of New York City directories and all available New York State city directories, as well as telephone, business, and address directories on microfilm.
 Some city directories can be searched online in the Fold3 and Ancestry Library Edition databases avilable onsite at the Stephen A. Schwarzman Building.
 This research guide exploring the history of city directories has more information.

 Can you search for obituaries that may have appeared in New York City newspapers?